TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

    the top.
 (In our sample code we'll just show the two blocks next to each other.)

-   The name of the class and module should be the same as the one seen by Python.
+   The name of the kundi and module should be the same as the one seen by Python.
 Check the name defined in the :c:type:`PyModuleDef` or :c:type:`PyTypeObject` as appropriate.